SPantoja-Proj/MacMini-Homelab-Tripleboot/README.md

 2. Enter your product key or skip for later activation.

-3.
-Select Windows 10 Home or Pro.
+3.Select Windows 10 Home or Pro.

 4. When asked where to install Windows: